icethinker11/intro---python-for-ds-/README.md

-# intro - python for ds
+# PART 1 - Introduction
 Just an introduction of the basics | A proof of my learning process